iqtree/iqtree.github.io/doc/Complex-Models.md

     iqtree -s <alignment> -m LG+C20+F+G -ft <guide_tree> -n 0

 This will stop the analysis after the first phase and also write a `.sitefreq` file.
-You can now copy this `.sitefreq` file to another machine and run with the same alignment:
+You can now copy this `.sitefreq` file to another low-memory machine and run with the same alignment:

     iqtree -s <alignment> -m LG+C20+F+G -fs <file.sitefreq>

 This will omit the first phase and thus need much less RAM.

+Finally, note that for long (phylogenomic) alignments you can utilize the multicore IQ-TREE version to further save the computing times with, say, 24 cores by:

+    iqtree-omp -nt 24 -s <alignment> -m LG+C20+F+G -fs <file.sitefreq>

 [Lartillot and Philippe, 2004]: http://dx.doi.org/10.1093/molbev/msh112
 [Le et al., 2008a]: http://dx.doi.org/10.1093/bioinformatics/btn445